Transforming Data#

 Transforming batches#

-If your transformation is vectorized like most NumPy or pandas operations, transforming batches is more performant than transforming rows.
+If your transformation can be vectorized using NumPy, PyArrow or Pandas operations, transforming batches is considerably more performant than transforming individual rows.

 from typing import Dict